 When Zach asked Arcea if he could provide weapons, the man looked at him as if he'd grown three heads.
 Arcea explained how impossible the laws and circumstances made it to get and keep illegal weapons.
 Zach had to consider Arcea might also be lying in order to reduce the amount of evidence Zach himself was helping the authorities record, now that he'd turned in a man he came to for help!
 In fact, Arcea was doing very well indeed, as he'd only just found out that the IRIS organization was actually real!
 While Mikah and Brian listened, they had put together many things too, including the fact that Zach had exposed IRIS.
 At the least, they realized, even if Zach hadn't figured it out, that Arcea wouldn't survive the night either.

 Since Brian was still listening, Mikah told him to wake everyone up.
-As Mikah listened in, Brian went to Ms. Vik's door first, figuring she'd need the most time to prepare herself.
+While Mikah listened in, Brian went to Ms. Vik's door first, figuring she'd need the most time to prepare herself.
 Eventually she answered, with a blurry "whu-what?"
-As she opened the door, Brian explained the situation.
+Brian explained the situation as she opened the door.
 Ms. Vik nodded, dumbfounded, and went back into her room to quickly dress as Brian moved on to Zimzod's door and started knocking.
 When the Knight answered, asking what was going on, Brian asked, "Do you wanna kill somebody Zimzod?
-Huh?" in an inviting voice.
-A stupid act, considering Zimzod was asleep, and that Brian was waking him up and seemed to be both playing games and right in front of him, easy to grab.
+Huh?" in the inviting tone one used for a pet.
+A stupid act, considering Zimzod had been asleep and Brian was waking him up, and seemed to be both playing games right in front of him.
+Easy to grab.
 Zimzod menacingly said that, after dealing with the panty waists all day, he was ready to kill a whole lot of someone, with his gaze making it clear who he'd start with.

 Brian avoided Zimzod's suggestion as he explained what had happened with Zach.
 Once Zimzod was up to speed, he and Brian alternated on crew doors, knocking and waking people up.
-As this happened, the IRIS agent told Zach and Mikah they'd spark every asset they had in the area to help, and spark other assets out of the region to jack in and see if they could electronically track all the targets or run interference.
-They wanted Zach to call Tarulli and say he was gonna sell the goods to him so they could pin Tarulli in a specific place.
-Once dressed and out of her room, Ms. Vik asked Mikah, "Can't we just..." and Mikah made it clear she was on the phone, dealing with the situation at the moment.
+As this happened, the IRIS agent told Zach and Mikah they'd spark every asset they had in the area to help.
+And spark other assets out of the region, to jack in and see if they could electronically track all the targets or run interference?
+They wanted Zach to call Tarulli to say he would sell the goods to him so they could pin Tarulli down in a specific place.
+Dressed and out of her room, Ms. Vik asked Mikah, "Can't we just..." and Mikah made it clear she was on the phone, dealing with the situation at the moment.

 As the crew assembled, Aali was the most surprised.
 Not by being woken out of sleep and roused for an operation, as she'd done that many times during the war.
 But, from the get go, she was hearing operational decisions and identifications such as "IRIS" and using Duke Norris' forces to assist in law breaking in Rhylanor orbit!
 She was a political junkie but this was pushing things!
 IRIS was also scrambling a vehicle that could hopefully move the crew to and from the target zone, but there were no guarantees given the legal forces of Rhylanor.
 They also said Mikah and the knights were going to have to answer for this before Leonard once everything was done.
 If they survived.